AlexBirladeanu/iOS-Rick-Morty-App/README.md

 # Rick & Morty Wiki App

-Check out your favourite charactes and episodes thanks to the free api provided at https://rickandmortyapi.com/.
+Check out your favourite characters and episodes thanks to the free api provided at https://rickandmortyapi.com/.

 The app offers simple features like searching through hundreds of characters, finding out details you never knew about them and seeing the chronological order of the episodes.